Canha homers as Athletics beat Angels 3-0 for winning series

 OAKLAND, Calif.
-(AP) — Mark Canha homered for the first time this season, Chris Bassitt escaped a big jam, and the Oakland Athletics beat the Los Angeles Angels 3-0 on Monday as the teams concluded their season-opening wraparound series.
+(AP) — Mark Canha homered for the first time this season, Chris Bassitt escaped a big jam and the Oakland Athletics beat the Los Angeles Angels 3-0 on Monday as the teams concluded their season-opening wraparound series.

+Angels shortstop Andrelton Simmons appeared to roll his left ankle when he ran out an infield single in the ninth and landed hard on the bag.
+He rolled onto the grass clearly in discomfort before exiting for a pinch runner.
+Manager Joe Maddon didn’t have an immediate update afterward.

+“I’ve just got to wait, we’ve got to see the doc, then I’ll get a report back from the medical staff,” Maddon said.
+“I don’t know enough yet.”

-A’s slugging first baseman Matt Olson began wearing a mask at his position when runners reached amid a coronavirus outbreak among the Miami Marlins that kept the club in Philadelphia.
+As word spread around baseball about a coronavirus outbreak among the Miami Marlins that kept the club in Philadelphia, A’s first baseman Matt Olson began wearing a mask at his position.
 Olson could be seen chatting with Mike Trout — also masked up — in the top of the eighth after the Angels star drew a walk from Jake Diekman.

+A’s manager Bob Melvin said it was important for his players to be even more diligent with safety protocols.

+“I think today, I don’t want to say it scared everybody, but maybe a little.
+This is kind of the thing you were hoping wasn’t going to happen,” Melvin said.
+“Today was a different level as far as how you think about it.
+We’re not the only clubhouse that is probably thinking that way.”

 Bassitt (1-0) worked out of a bases-loaded predicament in the fourth when he threw out Tommy La Stella at the plate to start an inning-ending double play.
 Bassitt, a 10-game winner last season who is in the rotation for now, pumped his fist as he walked off the field.